chook81/microsoft-graph-docs/synchronization/api-reference/beta/resources/configure-synchronization-with-directory-extension-attributes.md

 }
 ```

-Your {servicePrincipalId} is "60443998-8cf7-4e61-b05c-a53b658cb5e1"
+The `{servicePrincipalId}` is `60443998-8cf7-4e61-b05c-a53b658cb5e1`.

 ## List synchronization jobs in the context of the service principal

-Generally, you expect to see only one - this will give us jobId of the task you need to work with
+The following example shows you how to get the `jobId` that you need to work with.
+Generally, the response returns only one job.

 ```http
 GET https://graph.microsoft.com/beta/servicePrincipals/60443998-8cf7-4e61-b05c-a53b658cb5e1/synchronization/jobs